quicwg/base-drafts/draft-ietf-quic-transport.md

 as many frames as possible within a QUIC packet.
 A sender MAY wait for a short period of time to bundle multiple frames before sending a packet that is not maximally packed, to avoid sending out large numbers of small packets.
-An implementation may use knowledge about application sending behavior or heuristics to determine whether and for how long to wait.
+An implementation MAY use knowledge about application sending behavior or heuristics to determine whether and for how long to wait.
 This waiting period is an implementation decision, and an implementation should be careful to delay conservatively, since any delay is likely to increase application-visible